barsanuphe/librariansync/README.md

 ### Requirements

 - Python 3
-- Calibre (librarian.py relies on ebook-convert, which are part of Calibre)
+- Calibre (librarian relies on ebook-convert, which are part of Calibre)
 - pyyaml
 - python-lxml
 - python-colorama (optional)

 ### Configuration

-*librarian.py* uses several special folders, as specified in the configuration file *librarian.yaml*:
+*librarian* uses several special folders, as specified in the configuration file *librarian.yaml*:

 - *library_root*: where all ebooks are kept.
 More specifically, it will be divided in subfolders: